A major challenge for foreign investors is corporate governance best practices to generate profitable business.

-- Initiate litigation on behalf of the company where the board of directors or managers of the company neglect to protect the company interests.
+- Initiate litigation on behalf of the company to protect the company interests.

 - Under the premise of not violating compulsory provisions of laws and administrative regulations, the company’s shareholders’ meeting may grant additional authorities to the board of supervisors through the articles of association based on the company’s specific conditions.

 A board of supervisors shall hold regular meetings no less than once a year and may hold interim meetings.
 A resolution of the board of supervisors shall be approved by 50% or more votes of the supervisors and the articles of association shall stipulate the methods of deliberation as well as the voting procedures.

 The board of directors governs the senior executives to manage the company’s day-to-day operations.
 Senior executives of a company include the general manager, deputy general manager, chief financial officer, secretary of the board of directors (if the company is listed).
 And other persons designated by the company’s articles of association.
 All senior executives are accountable to the board of directors and shall exercise responsibilities within the scope of the board of directors’ authorization.